-- 1. Decrypt the password file with the onpassword utility, specifying the password key and the password file name: - onpassword -k EncryptKey -d ./password file - 2.
-If necessary, edit the file with a text editor to make the required changes.
-If necessary, determine a new password key.
-The password key can consist of any sequence of characters or numbers, but must not contain spaces.
-In order to later decrypt the password file, you must supply the same password key that was used to encrypt the file. - 3.
-Encrypt the password file with the onpassword utility, specifying the password key and the password file name:
+1. Decrypt the password file with the onpassword utility, specifying the key name and the password file name:

+onpassword -k key -d ./password_file

+2. If necessary, edit the file with a text editor to make the required changes.

+If necessary, determine a new key.
+The key can consist of any sequence of characters or numbers, but must not contain spaces.
+In order to later decrypt the password file, you must supply the same key that was used to encrypt the file.

-'''
+3. Encrypt the password file with the onpassword utility, specifying the key name and the password file name:

-onpassword -k EncryptKey -e ./password file
+onpassword -k key -e ./password_file

-'''